sharethis-github/predactiv-mcp-python-samples/README.md

 - Python 3.9+
 - Predactiv API credentials (`CLIENT_ID` / `CLIENT_SECRET`)
-- An LLM provider API key, depending on the sample (e.g. `OPENAI_API_KEY` for the LangChain sample).
+- An LLM provider API key, depending on the sample (e.g. `OPENAI_API_KEY` for the LangChain sample, `ANTHROPIC_API_KEY` for the Claude sample).
 See each sample's README for details.

 ## Learn more